Rahulbaudh/IPL_2024_dashboard/README.md

 Connect with Me:

 Let's connect on LinkedIn to stay updated on future projects, collaborations, and discussions related to cricket, data science, and more.
-Feel free to reach out with any questions or ideas you'd like to discuss.
+Feel free to reach out with any questions or ideas you'd like to discuss
 (https://www.linkedin.com/in/rahulbaudh97/)

 I hope you enjoy exploring the IPL 2024 Auction Dashboard as much as I enjoyed creating it.
 Here's to unlocking new insights and unraveling the mysteries behind cricket's most exciting auction event!